wlav/cppyy-backend/README.rst

 =============

-A repackaging of Cling, the interactive C++ interpreter, including a version of LLVM, patched for interactive use, and C/C++ wrappers that expose no further external headers or types.
+A repackaging of Cling, the interactive C++ interpreter, including a version of LLVM patched for interactive use, and C/C++ wrappers that expose no further external headers or types.